This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 lb cream cheese, room temp
+• 2 lb cream cheese, room temperature

 • ½ cup crème fraîche